pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 - one server-name key
 - one include-name key

-When using server-name, the addresses must be fetched using normal DNS resolution.
+When using server-name, the addresses for all the names in the set must be fetched using normal DNS resolution.
-This means the value of the server-name key MUST NOT be inside the delegated domain.
+This means the names in the value of the server-name key MUST NOT be inside the delegated domain.

 ### Populating the SLIST from DELEG and DELEGI Records